 Yamhill, Yamhill-Carlton AVA

 It’s a family affair at Atticus Wine, where for more than 15 years the Orrego-Insley family has produced elegant small-batch wines.
 Winemaker Ximena Orrego and her husband/co-founder Guy Insley raised their children here — and an impressive estate vineyard, too.
 The Peruvian winemaker specializes in pinot noir, a fitting endeavor for the famed Yamhill-Carlton AVA in the northern Willamette Valley.
-Open by appointment only, Atticus Wine offers private seated tastings in English or Spanish.
-Their acclaimed pinots are also available for purchase online.
+Atticus Wine offers private seated tastings in English or Spanish.

 Dundee, Dundee Hills AVA